gear-foundation/gear-wiki/docs/examples/dex.md

     ///
     /// Deploys a pair exchange contract and saves the info about it.
     /// # Requirements:
-    /// * both `TokenId` MUST be non-zero addreses and represent the actual fungible-token contracts
+    /// * both `TokenId` MUST be non-zero addresses and represent the actual fungible-token contracts
     ///
     /// On success returns `FactoryEvery::PairCreated`
     CreatePair(TokenId, TokenId),